thousandlemons/pdf-server/README.md

 If you didn't know about this yet, please learn Django first before trying the following steps.
 See [Introduction](#intro).

+### Object-level Authentication and User Groups

+The server manages authentication at the object level - each Book/ Section/ Version/ Content object is only visible to certain users, among those only certain users are able to edit the object.
+Authentication is done through extending two classes `OwnerAndSuperuserOnlyAdmin` and `SuperuserOnlyAdmin` in the module `pdf_server.admin`.

+To facilitate authentication, users are split into two groups: Superusers (can do anything), and Normal users (can only create, cannot edit certain objects unless is object creator).

+More information on the authentication and user groups can be found in the source code, as well as the [API](#api) documentation below.

 ### Create an Entry for the `Book` Model

 The following fields are required to create a new entry.